-If concerns are raised by Class Teachers in relation to a child’s academic attainment or progress, the Inclusion Manager may decide to carry out some standardised tests, for example using the Wide Range Intelligence Test (WRIT) assessment, the Sandwell Early Numeracy Test or the Phonological Awareness Battery (PhAB) to more specifically identify any areas of concern.
-If, as a consequence, specific interventions are put into place and monitored by the Inclusion Manager a clear baseline is established and the tests can be re-administered so that progress and impact of the interventions is clearly evaluated.
+If concerns are raised by Class Teachers in relation to a child’s academic attainment or progress, discussions will be had with the Assistant Head for Inclusion and recommendations put in place.
+As part of this, Class Teachers may be asked to complete the First Assess Communication Tool (FACT).
+This has been produced by a range of people working with children and young people with speech, language and communication needs (SLCN) in Milton Keynes.
+This is used as part of the Assess, Plan, Do Review processes currently in place in school.
+In addition to this the Assistant Head for Inclusion may decide to carry out some standardised tests, for example using the Wide Range Intelligence Test (WRIT) assessment, the Sandwell Early Numeracy Test or the Phonological Awareness Battery (PhAB) to more specifically identify any areas of concern.
+If, as a consequence, specific interventions are put into place and monitored by the Assistant Head for Inclusion a clear baseline is established and the tests can be re-administered so that progress and impact of the interventions is clearly evaluated.

 We encourage parents to speak openly with Class Teachers about their children’s needs, and we value input from parents.
 If parents are concerned about their child’s progress and they have not already discussed this with their child’s Class Teacher, we would encourage them to do so.

 As a school we have an open door policy and encourage parents to talk to us about how their child is progressing at Loughton Manor First School.
-Our Inclusion Manager is easily contactable via the school office by telephone or email and always responds to parents’ correspondence as swiftly as possible.
-In addition to this the Inclusion Manager is also available to speak to parents openly or more privately during the week.
-She currently works Monday, Tuesday and Wednesday whole days plus Thursday morning.
+Our Assistant Head for Inclusion is easily contactable via the school office by telephone or email and responds to parents’ correspondence as swiftly as possible.
+In addition to this the Assistant Head for Inclusion is available to speak to parents openly or more privately during the week.
+She currently works Monday to Friday.

 Each term, Class Teachers will either hold a Parents’ Consultation Evening or issue a written report on every pupil’s progress.
 This will highlight strengths and areas for improvement across the curriculum.

-For pupils with an Education and Health Care Plan (EHCP), the Inclusion Manager will organise a meeting with parents once per term.
+For pupils with an Education and Health Care Plan (EHCP), the class teacher, will organise a meeting with parents once per term and include the Assistant Head for Inclusion if required.
+There will also be a formal annual review held in school to review how well the EHCP is meeting the pupils’ needs.
 Where possible, these meetings will also involve any staff working with the pupil in school.
-There will also be a formal annual review held in school to review how well the EHCP is meeting the pupils’ needs.

-Quality First Teaching is in place in all classes and helps to ensure all pupils are able to access the curriculum.
+Quality First Teaching is of paramount importance to us and is in place in all classes across the school.
+This helps to ensure all pupils are able to access the curriculum.
 Teachers are skilled at developing their teaching to meet the diverse needs of the pupils in their class.